kazemnejad/jekyll-course-website-template/_lectures/dlc-4-3.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Architecture of a CNN with a case study"
+tldr: "General architecture of CNNs with a case study"

 # optional
 # set it to true if you dont want this lecture to appear in the updates section